ptrcao/18-NoSQL-02-Challenge/README.md

 `/api/thoughts/:thoughtid/reactions`

-POST to create a reaction stored in a single thought's reactions array field DELETE to pull and remove a reaction by the reaction's `reactionid` value
+POST to create a reaction stored in a single thought's reactions array field

+`/api/thoughts/:thoughtid/reactions/:reactionid`
+DELETE to pull and remove a reaction by the reaction's `reactionId` value

 To test these routes, use a tool like Insomnia.